 Tommy Ooi’s Traveling Tips

-Hong Kong is a vibrant city waiting for you to uncover its every streets and lanes.
-Take a city walk to experience the local life.
+Hong Kong is a vibrant city waiting for you to uncover its every streets and lane.
+Take a city walk to experience local life.

-Hong Kong Tourism Department has compiled a comprehensive Hong Kong City Walk Guide for all travelers.
+Hong Kong Tourism Department has compiled a comprehensive Hong Kong City Walk Guide for all travellers.